 Souvenirs are available all over the country, but you'll find the best range in the markets in Guatemala City, Antigua and Chichicastenango.
-The latter is Gautemala's largest handicrafts market and a tourist attraction in its own right.
+The last of these is Guatemala's largest handicrafts market and a tourist attraction in its own right.
 The main street of Panajachel also turns up some surprisingly good bargains.

 Although most of Guatemala's finest beans are exported, some are (thankfully) held back for the local market.
 To get the finest, freshest beans available, visit a coffee farm and/or roaster and buy from them directly.
 Cobán, Quetzaltenango, Huehuetenango and Antigua produce some of the world's greatest coffee and support growers and roasters.

 Beloved of the ancient Maya, jade is mined in Guatemala today and you'll find it both as jewelry and as miniature sculpture.
 Colors vary from light cream to the deep green traditionally associated with the stone.
 Antigua has some good shops where you can see the stone being worked on-site.

 Guatemala has some terrific leather goods.
 Fine briefcases, duffel bags, backpacks and belts are sold in most handicrafts markets.
 Cowboy boots and hats are a specialty in some areas, and custom work is welcome – head for the village of Pastores just outside Antigua for the best work.
 The artisanship of these items is usually phenomenal, and the prices astoundingly reasonable.

 Guatemala's intricate, brilliantly colored textiles are world famous.
 Weaving is a traditional and thriving art of the local Maya people.
 Clothing – especially the beautiful embroidered huipiles (tunics), cortes (skirts) and fajas (sashes) of the Maya women – as well as purses, tablecloths, blankets, hacky-sacks and many other woven items, are ubiquitous and good value, some for practical use, some more for souvenirs.